 If you’re planning on taking your pet across state lines, there may be paperwork you’ll need to have with you.
-You’ll also want to make sure your destination is pet friendly; not all hotels or campsites allow pets, so give your lodging a call ahead of time.
+You’ll also want to make sure your destination is pet-friendly; not all hotels or campsites allow pets, so give your lodging a call ahead of time.
 It’s always better to be safe than to be sorry!
-USA Today found these chain hotels that are all extremely pet friendly.
+USA Today found these pet-friendly chain hotels that are perfect for your road trip with your pets.

 You’ll also want to have the number for an emergency pet hospital in the area you’re visiting, in case your furry friend should have any problems on the trip.

 Plan Your Route with Regular Stops

 Plan for your trip to take a little longer for potty and exercise breaks for your four-legged companion.
 Pinpoint some dog parks along your route to give them a safe place to stretch their legs during a long drive.
 This will also be a nice break for you from getting too cramped while driving.

 Update Your Pet’s Tags